attila-lendvai/maru/README.md

     because it's easily testable using QEMU.
 Or port it to an ARM board (like Raspberry Pi)?
 Or maybe even attempt a C64 port?

-  - Revive all the goodies in the `piumarta` branch, but in a structured way.
+  - Revive more goodies from the `piumarta` branch, but in a structured way.

   - Investigate [Cranelift](https://cranelift.dev/),
     [QBE](https://c9x.me/compile/),